dougg3/micro-xls-writer/README.md

 3. Create a function that MicroXLSWriter can call when it needs to write to a file.
 This function is the "glue code" that allows MicroXLSWriter to use your project's file I/O library.
 See `WriteToFile` in test.c for an example that uses stdio on a desktop computer.
 4. Set up a `MicroXLSWriter` struct that points to this function (the `writeFunc` member).
 You will pass this struct to all of the `MicroXLS_*` functions.
 5. Call `MicroXLS_Begin()` to start the spreadsheet.
-6. Set up any column widths with `MicroXLS_SetColumnWidth()`.
+6. Optionally set up any custom column widths with `MicroXLS_SetColumnWidth()`.
 To more closely match the BIFF2 requirements, do this prior to adding any cells.
 7. Add cells with `MicroXLS_Add*` functions.
 8. Finish the spreadsheet by calling `MicroXLS_Finish()`.
 Don't forget this step!
 Excel won't open the file properly without it.
 9. Close the output file.
 You're done!